Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

 ### Data Source
 The primary data source used for this project is

+### Objectives
+- Analyze HR data to identify gender-related discrepancies within the company.
+- Allocate the annual bonus pay to employees based on the performance rating.

 ### Tools Used
 - Ms Excel for preliminary data exploration, data collection and data cleaning.
 - Power BI for data cleaning, data modelling and visualization.